 While it ultimately comes down to personal preference, plan for picture frames to be hung at least 1” apart from each other, and if you’re framing above furniture, make it at least 3”-6” above it.

-The “Did you plug it in?” equivalent of framing, this is perhaps the simplest yet most important thing you can do when hanging a frame.
+The “Did you plug it in?” equivalent of framing, making sure your frame is level is perhaps the simplest yet most important thing you can do when hanging a frame.
 Whatever hardware you use or how well-spaced it is, you’ll likely be dissatisfied if your picture frame is crooked.

-A good way to see if there is even distribution of weight between both sides of your frame is to use a ruler — measure to see that your nail will be as close to the center of the frame as possible.
+If you position the frame in such a way that your hook is too far to the left, it will appear lopsided in that direction.
+The inverse is true for the right side.
+Hence, it’s important that your hook be as centered as possible along the wire of your frame.
+A good way to see if there is an even distribution of weight between both sides of your frame is to use a ruler — measure to see that your nail will be as close to the center of the frame as possible.

 For more tips, check out our post on how to keep your frame hanging level.